 Yoke is like millions of people who struggle with mental health and money issues at the same time.
 Like the proverbial chicken-and-egg conundrum, the 2 are tied together, and each makes the other worse, according to research from the UK-based Money and Mental Health Policy Institute (MMHPI).1

 Which comes first?

-If you're low on savings, it makes sense that that might lead to stress.
+If you're low on savings, it makes sense that that might lead to financial stress.
 Not surprisingly, research has shown that money problems can negatively affect mental health.2 But it turns out the opposite can also be true.
-A recent study by MMHPI found that poor mental health can affect financial behaviors, with 71% of respondents saying that, during periods of poor mental health, they "always" or "often" spent more money than they usually do, and 73% saying that they found it harder to make financial decisions during periods of poor mental health.3 That's why it can literally pay to take care of your mental well-being.
+A study by MMHPI found that poor mental health can affect financial behaviors, with 71% of respondents saying that, during periods of poor mental health, they "always" or "often" spent more money than they usually do, and 73% saying that they found it harder to make financial decisions during periods of poor mental health.3 That's why it can literally pay to take care of your mental well-being.

 "Mental-health problems amplify our financial issues because we're more likely to be at the mercy of a lot of negative emotions, and that will all come out in our relationship with money," says Ken Honda, author of Happy Money: The Japanese Art of Making Peace With Your Money.
 "We also tend to feel more helpless and overwhelmed when we're under financial stress.
 Emotional instability is like a fog that makes it harder to navigate the truth of what's actually causing our financial problems or how to get out of it."

 Nathan Astle, a certified financial therapist who helps people behave differently with money and a board member of the Financial Therapy Association, says poor mental health can also take your attention away from everyday financial tasks, such as paying bills, getting to work on time, and saving money.
 Interestingly, this applies equally to people across income brackets.